Galaxy S20 Ultra 5G review: Samsung's most advanced phone fails to hit a home run

 Night mode was also great.
 I'm thrilled that Samsung added a countdown clock so you know how long to hold the device still when taking a photo with this setting (3 seconds).

 Instead, I could see images blur out of focus the closer I got.
-Backing up to take the shot, and then cropping in, gave me better results.
-This isn't necessarily bad, but it does take some retraining on my end to use the camera differently.
+Backing up to take the shot and then cropping in gave me better results.
+This isn't necessarily bad, but it meant I had to retrain myself to use the camera.

 Single Take mode isn't a slam dunk, but it can be useful